aruba/pycentral/README.md

     (centralenv)$ pip3 install pycentral[colorLog]
     ```

-Now you can start making your script based on modules in pycentral/pycentral or use different workflows from pycentral/workflows.
+Now you can start making your script based on modules in pycentral or use different workflows from the subpackage `workflows`.

 ## Executing Scripts